 When I have an individual with a stomach ulcer, I will often have them do a water or bone broth fast for 3-7 days to begin with.
 I will then transition them to doing protein smoothies and possibly green juices.
 If we don’t begin with a fast, I will just have them do 3-4 protein smoothies each day using coconut milk, avocado, berries and a high quality protein powder.

 Using liquid nutrition in the form of smoothies, shakes, bone broth and juices will gently stimulate the digestive process, ingesting more gut healing nutrients, and providing adequate nutrition for the body.
-Using Gut Healing Protein Powder or Organic Collagen Protein along with Gut Repair in your coconut milk smoothies or a smoothie mixed with water is a great way to heal the mucosal lining.

 One of my other top recommendations is Intermittent Fasting.
 It is a great starting point for reducing stress on the gut.
 Intermittent fasting is going longer periods of time without eating, which naturally confines eating to a smaller window of time.
 The benefits of intermittent fasting is that it allows your gut to heal while reducing inflammation.
 It improves hormone sensitivity and increases growth hormones while you becoming a fat burner.

 Intermittent Fasting can be helpful with an elimination diet that cuts out your unique food sensitivities.
 I would suggest beginning with a 12 hour fasting window between dinner and breakfast for 2 weeks.
 When you are comfortable progress to 14 hours for 2 weeks.
 Continue like this until you have reached a daily fasting segment of 16 to 18 hours.